ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 });
 ```

-### Step 3: Mocking data
+## Mocking data

-### Step 3.1: HAR recording
+### HAR recording

-To make visual tests independent from backend state we will use HAR recording and routing.
-The idea is to record all api calls the page makes and route them to HAR file during tests.
+To make visual tests independent from backend state, we will use HAR recording and routing.
+The idea is to record all API calls the page makes and route them to HAR files during tests.
-Additional details can be found here [Playwright HAR documentation](https://playwright.dev/docs/mock#mocking-with-har-files).
+Additional details can be found in the [Playwright HAR documentation](https://playwright.dev/docs/mock#mocking-with-har-files).

 ```ts
 import { test, expect } from "@playwright/test";